RodrigoVila/react-zombie-manager/README.md

 ### Why did I make some decisions? 📋

-_We need the app to keep track of where each zombie is being held_ I had 2 ideas in mind: To create a single object for each new zombie and store it in its corresponding array(storage) or just keep track of how many zombies we have and move them around freely.
+When I read: _"We need the app to keep track of where each zombie is being held"_ I understood that we need to move numbers of zombies between storages, but perhaps what we need was an object containing each zombie with its corresponding ID.
+In that case I would create an array for each storage and push each zombie into it.
+In case we need to move or kill it, I would have identified him with his ID to perform the "Update" or "Delete" operation.
-I chose the second one as they are usually a lot and if you kill one, you are not going to say "Oh hey! are you ID ig2x92sxd??"
-NO! you just kill the motherf.. you don't care about it's ID, but if I had chosen the first option, then each storage would have been an array which would have mapped each zombie inside.
-To move or delete specific ones, I would have used it's ID.
+Another idea was to use an array of IDs, instead of objects.
 ### Extras 👑

 * Context is stored in localstorage to persist data